cdrso/memtrace/README.md

-# Memtrace - A Simple Memory Profiler for Linux x86-64
+# Memtrace - An Educational Memory Profiling Tool for Linux x86-64

 ## Overview

-**Memtrace** is a lightweight memory profiling tool designed for Linux x86-64 platforms.
-It monitors and traces memory allocations and deallocations in real-time by employing runtime interposition techniques to override the standard C library's dynamic memory functions (`malloc`, `calloc`, `realloc`, `free`).
-This interception allows **Memtrace** to provide insights into memory usage patterns and potential leaks, primarily focusing on single-threaded applications due to its current implementation limitations.
+**Memtrace** is an educational project aimed at providing a simple yet effective way to monitor and trace memory allocations and deallocations on Linux x86-64 platforms.
+It employs runtime interposition techniques to override the standard C library's dynamic memory functions (`malloc`, `calloc`, `realloc`, `free`), offering insights into memory usage patterns and potential leaks.
+However, it is primarily focused on single-threaded applications due to its current implementation limitations.

 ### Key Features

-- **Real-Time Monitoring**: Offers immediate feedback on memory allocations and deallocations as they occur.
-- **Minimal Overhead**: Introduces minimal performance overhead, making it suitable for development and debugging environments.
+- **Minimal Overhead**: Designed for minimal performance impact, ideal for development and debugging of simple programs.
-- **Interception of Standard C Library Functions**: Specifically targets the standard C library's memory management functions, providing accurate tracking of memory operations.
+- **Interception of Standard C Library Functions**: Accurate tracking of memory operations through standard C library functions.

 ## Limitations

-- **Single-Threaded Focus**: Mainly supports single-threaded applications.
-Testing has shown that pthread may use custom memory management functions, potentially leading to false leaks when attempting to profile multi-threaded applications.
+- **Single-Threaded Focus**: Supports single-threaded applications; testing shows potential for false leaks in multi-threaded scenarios.Probably due to `pthread` internal allocation mechanisms.
-- **Scope Limited to Standard C Library**: Only monitors the standard C library's memory management functions.
-Custom memory allocators or extensions (e.g., jemalloc, tcmalloc) will not be tracked.
+- **Scope Limited to Standard C Library**: Only tracks standard C library's memory management functions; custom allocators and syscalls are not monitored.
-- **Excludes Statically Linked Executables**: Does not affect statically linked executables or functions provided by the application itself, as these bypass the dynamic linker/loader.
+- **Excludes Statically Linked Executables**: Does not affect statically linked executables or application-provided functions.
-- **Platform Specificity**: Designed for Linux x86 platforms.
+- **Platform Specificity**: Tailored for Linux x86 platforms.

 ## Getting Started

 To use **Memtrace**, follow these steps:

-1. Compile your application normally.
-2. Run the shell command **memtrace** ./<executable>
+1. Clone the repository using `git clone https://www.github.com/cdrso/memtrace`.
+2. Install Memtrace by running `sudo make install`.
+3. Run `memtrace <executable>`

+For comprehensive memory profiling needs beyond educational purposes, consider using tools like Valgrind.

 ## License

-**Memtrace** is open-source software licensed under the MIT License.
+**Memtrace** is licensed under the GNU General Public License v3.0 (GPLv3).
 See the LICENSE file for details.